bimdata/javascript-api-client/docs/CollaborationApi.md

 Add a user to a group

-Add a user to a group.
+Add a userproject to a group.
 Must be an admin of the project Required scopes: org:manage

 ### Example